-In each weekly lecture, numerous examples and case exercises and class discussion will be introduced to illustrate how theoretical concepts of HRM are applied in practice.
+In each weekly lecture, numerous examples, role plays, case exercises and class discussion will be introduced to illustrate how theoretical concepts of personnel recruitment and selection are applied in practice.
 Students are expected to read all assigned chapters in the course textbook, all assigned additional reading, and apply that knowledge to class exercises and discussions.
-Students are also required to conduct research on organizations using a wide variety of resources from both the UWO library catalogue and other suitable sources.
-Students are required to contribute to the learning of others through participation in each class.
+Students are also required to conduct research on one organization's recruitment and selection practices using a wide variety of resources from both the UWO library catalogue, interviews and other suitable sources and to summarize their findings in a research report.
+Students are required to contribute to their own learning and to the learning of others through participation in each class.